llvm/circt/docs/Dialects/SSP/RationaleSSP.md

 ## Rationale for selected design points

-### InstanceOp has a single graph region

-The `InstanceOp`'s region serves as the container for the problem instance's operator types and dependence graph, which may be cyclic and therefore requires a graph region.
-We considered using separate regions for operator types and the graph, however, the `InstanceOp` has to provide a symbol table, and the `SymbolTable` trait enforces single-region ops.
+### Use of container-like operations instead of regions in `InstanceOp`

+This dialect defines the `OperatorLibraryOp` and `DependenceGraphOp` to serve exclusively as the first and second operation in an `InstanceOp`'s region.
+The alternative of using two regions on the `InstanceOp` is not applicable, because the `InstanceOp` then needs to provide a symbol table, but the upstream `SymbolTable` trait enforces single-region ops.
+Lastly, we also considered using a single graph region to hold both `OperatorTypeOp`s and `OperationOp`s, but discarded that design because it cannot be safely roundtripped via a `circt::scheduling::Problem` (internally, registered operator types and operations are separate lists).

 ### Use of SSA operands _and_ symbol references to encode dependences